 1) There is a regular Cleaning Service to the premises.

-2) Refuse containers are kept away from the building and are emptied regularly.
+2) Refuse containers are contained in a dedicated area and are emptied regularly.

 - 3) Regular checks by Caretakers minimise risk of waste accumulation. - 4) 'Out of Hours' service in place to remove bulk items.